 - Fewer product options compared to high-end cookware competitors (ex.
 All-Clad and Calphalon).

 - Less expensive than high-end brands, but not cheap.

 - More expensive than Misen in most cases.

 Overview of Misen

 Misen is another highly touted cookware and cutlery brand focused on thoughtful design, quality materials, and affordable pricing.

 The name comes from “mise en place,” a French term that translates to “put in place.”
 Chefs use this term to describe the process of preparing their cooking stations with all the tools and ingredients necessary.

-Over time they’ve released stainless steel cookware and non-stick cookware, and there are plans to bring a carbon steel cookware line to the Misen family as well.
+Over time they’ve released stainless steel cookware and non-stick cookware (check out my in-depth review of Misen cookware), and there are plans to bring a carbon steel cookware line to the Misen family as well.